University of Huddersfield International Study Centre

 If you do not need a Tier 4 visa, or are exempted in another way, we can accept equivalent proof of English.

-This programme can lead to one of the undergraduate degrees listed below (subject to meeting the grades outlined).
+This programme can lead to one of the postgraduate degrees listed below (subject to meeting the grades outlined).
 These degrees are subject to change.

 International Human Resource Management MA and Master of Business Administration MBA are only available for progression following January or April Pre-Master’s start dates.
 You must have three years of managerial experience to study the Master of Business Administration MBA.